wiggle-bin/wiggle-bin/Build-Electronics.md

 Navigate to `https://[your name].webthings.io` (or `http://gateway.local` depending on your setup) in the browser.

 You should now see this screen from WebThings.
-My screen will look a bit different, since I already have some things installed.

 ![](Images/WebThings/WebThingsEntranceScreen.png)